snonux/foo.zone/gemfeed/2011-05-07-perl-daemon-service-framework.md

 > Published at 2011-05-07T22:26:02+01:00; Updated at 2021-05-07

+PerlDaemon is a minimal daemon for Linux and other Unix like operating systems programmed in Perl.
+It is a minimal but pretty functional and fairly generic service framework.
+This means that it does not do anything useful other than providing a framework for starting, stopping, configuring and logging.
+To do something useful, a module (written in Perl) must be provided.

 ```
    a'!   _,,_ a'!   _,,_     a'!   _,,_
      \\_/    \  \\_/    \      \\_/    \.-,